GilShmaya/KnowledgeBaseForWordPrediction/README.md

 * <trigram, Nr2, Tr2>

 ##### Job 4 - DEprobability

 ###### Mapper :

 - Gets as input the output files from job3 (<trigram, Nri, Tri> (i=1,2)) and the parameter N from job1.

-- Calcualte the Deleted Estimation Probability for each 3- gram according to the given formula.
+- Calcualte the Deleted Estimation Probability for each 3-gram according to the given formula.

 - Generates an output for each 3-gram with its probability - <3-gram, Probability>